 NUR 2522C.
 Mental Health.
 This course provides the student with the opportunity to acquire knowledge and skills needed to care for patients with maladaptive coping disorders.
 Therapeutic nurse/patient interaction skills are stressed.
 Clinical experiences are selected to help students increase their understanding of the interdisciplinary health team and the nurse's role as a member of the team.
 Clinical practice is provided in a psychiatric setting.
-Prerequisites: NUR1020 C/L, NUR1280 C/L, NUR1141, BSC 2086 C/L, PSY 2012.
+Prerequisites: NUR 1211C/L, NUR 2142, MCB 2010C/L, DEP 2004.
+Corequisites: NUR 2440C/L, and Humanities.
 All courses without the NUR prefix may be taken prior to entering the program.
 NUR courses must be taken in the semester that they are scheduled per the academic advising guide and admission schedule.
 Microbiology with Lab must be completed by the end of the semester listed on the academic advising guide.
 Humanities must be completed by the end of the semester listed on the academic advising guide.
 Students may not progress to the following semester unless all courses in the present semester have been completed with a grade of "C" or higher.
-1⁄2 didactic hour per credit and 1 clinical hour per credit each week.
 3 semester hours credit.
 [A]

 NUR 2522L.
 Mental Health Lab.
 This course provides the student with the opportunity to acquire knowledge and skills needed to care for patients with maladaptive coping disorders.
 Therapeutic nurse/patient interaction skills are stressed.
 Clinical experiences are selected to help students increase their understanding of the interdisciplinary health team and the nurse's role as a member of the team.
 Clinical practice is provided in a psychiatric setting.
-Corequisite: NUR 2522C.
+Prerequisites: NUR 1211C/L, NUR 2142, MCB 2010C/L, DEP 2004.
+COREQUISITES: NUR 2440C/L, Humanities.
+All courses without the NUR prefix may be taken prior to entering the program.
+NUR courses must be taken in the semester that they are scheduled per the academic advising guide and admission schedule.
+Microbiology with Lab must be completed by the end of the semester listed on the academic advising guide.
+Humanities must be completed by the end of the semester listed on the academic advising guide.
+Students may not progress to the following semester unless all courses in the present semester have been completed with a grade of "C" or higher.
+3 semester hours' credit.
 [A]